DHRI-Curriculum/ProjectLab/README.md

 Current Author(s): Lisa Marie Rhody

 ### History
 The Project Laboratory workshop was first developed in January 2016 for the CUNY Digital Research Bootcamp, which later became the GC Digital Research Institute.
 It was significantly revised in June 2018 and included in the first National Endowment for the Humanities-funded Digital Humanities Research Institute, hosted by GC Digital Initiatives at The Graduate Center, CUNY.
-The workshop builds on earlier collaborations among Sheila Brennan, Sharon Leon, and Lisa Rhody.
+The workshop builds on earlier collaborations among Sheila Brennan, Sharon Leon, and Lisa Rhody for the Institute of Museum and Library Services' 2013 conference, WebWise.

 In 2020 the public health crisis caused by COVID-19 made face-to-face workshops impossible.
 With generous support from the NEH, the Project Laboratory along with other DHRI workshops were revised to accommodate online delivery.